 A Transport Assessment and Travel Plan were produced in order to support the application, followed by a Technical Note to address concerns raised by the Highways Officer regarding pedestrian and cycle links.

-As a result of our work alongside the project team and additional discussions with Oxfordshire County Council, the scheme was eventually granted planning permission in 2018 following discussions over the S106 agreement.
-We look forward to seeing the scheme begin construction in the near future.
+As a result of our work alongside the project team and additional discussions with Oxfordshire County Council, the scheme received planning permission following S106 negotiations and the site was sold to another developer who has now built the it out.